nav3van/Craigslist-Hawk/README.md

 - require_image: true/false, excludes posts that do not include an image if true

 ##### email_config.json
--sender: gmail address of your craiglist bot
+- sender: gmail address of your craiglist bot
--server_pwd: gmail account password for sender
+- server_pwd: gmail account password for sender
--recipients: list of all email addresses to include when sending notifications
+- recipients: list of all email addresses to include when sending notifications

 ## Usage
 ```